Mason-MBdev/Typewriter/README.md

-# RetroComm
+# Typewriter

-RetroComm is a  terminal style chat application designed to give a retro chat experience on the web.
+Typewriter is a  terminal style chat application designed to give a retro chat experience on the web.
 It allows users to join chatrooms and send files, with a few customizable and interactive elements.
 This README provides an overview of setting up and using this project yourself.
 This was mainly an exercise in networking and sockets, so I can finally learn how to make multiplayer chess.

 ## Features